LeoLim27/Disaster-Prediction-Web/README.md

-# Incident Type Prediction using Machine Learning
+# Incident Type Prediction using Deep Learning

 This project utilizes machine learning techniques to predict incident types based on climate and location-related data.
 It includes data preprocessing, model training, and a FastAPI-based prediction service.